 The great thing about fighting food waste is that you can do it at every meal of every day.
-But as more people and organizations tackle this incredibly important issue, we’ve been glad to see more days, weeks and months designated as periods for extra awareness and action.
+But as more people and organizations tackle this incredibly important issue, we’ve been glad to see more days and weeks designated as periods for extra awareness and action.

 Whether you’re looking to peg your own event, projects or social media to a special time, or just want to learn more about the hows and whys of reducing food loss and waste, keep these days, weeks and months on your calendar.

 Mission: From their website: “The IDAFLW will make a clear call to action for public and private entities, from across the food system, and consumers to work together to cut food loss and waste (FLW) to mitigate climate change, and support food security and nutrition.”

 Getting involved: Check the website for up-to-day details.
 In 2022, organizers offered a guide and digital asset library and invited people around the world to organize events ranging from cooking demonstrations to festivals to lectures.

 Organized by: Compass Group USA (a food service company)